RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 categories:
 ---
 {% imgcap middle /images/openrov_esc.jpg Three ESCs, one for each motor.
 Each has a switch and a power/signal line. %}

-OpenROV was my first experience with electronic speed controllers (ESCs).
-This article will document my initial mistakes with ESCs, and some solutions.
+###ESCs: Brand New Experience
+Electronic speed controllers (ESCs) were completely new to me when I first assembled my OpenROV.
+This article will document my initial misunderstanding of ESCs so that future OpenROV builders can move forward unencumbered.

-###Key Things To Remember About ESCs
+###First Thing To Remember About ESCs
 Until all three ESCs are calibrated, parts of the OpenROV that seem unrelated might not work.
 For example...

 * The servo that moves the camera up and down will be unresponsive to keyboard commands.